Chain Restaurant Data Analytics: No Weak Links

 For Ian, a chain restaurant operator, the question of using a kitchen display system to track his data wasn’t a question of “if” but one of “how much?”
 He needed to know the in’s and out’s of all his specific restaurants, and also metrics in the big picture.
 Chain restaurants represent efficiency and ubiquity for customers.
 They’re familiar comforts and can be beacons of stability in unfamiliar places.
 Customers turn to chain restaurants to get the food and service they know and love.
 To maintain those standards, Ian ensures his KDS has a recipe viewer.
 With this feature, all his staff, no matter their location, are trained on the same processes.
 While consistency across the entire chain remains essential to Ian, he also knows that with each of his sites, comes its specific challenges.

-He also swears by a solid front-of-house platform – a table management system that integrates with his KDS.
+He also swears by a solid front-of-house platform – a restaurant reservation system that integrates with his KDS.
 This integration provides real-time data for staffers in the front and back, so the entire operation is unified.
-His kitchen workers can maintain cognizance of what’s going on up front, while hosts won’t need to keep running back and forth to check on the status of an order.
+His kitchen workers can maintain cognizance of what’s going on upfront, while hosts won’t need to keep running back and forth to check on the status of an order.
 Automated, these processes carry on and update in real-time so staff can focus on providing an exemplary customer experience.

 Ian knows that from the top to the bottom, link by link, his data are also being tracked.
-He knows his technology will keep every restaurant process updated in real time and also, that these incremental time-saving measures create efficiency wins.
+He knows his technology will keep every restaurant process updated in real-time and also, that these incremental time-saving measures create efficiency wins.
 Through technology, he’s managed to systematically cut down on food waste across the board.
-Think about it, if every one of his sites wastes $10 a day, this account to substantial savings compounded by years and months.
+Think about it, if every one of his sites wastes $10 a day, this account for substantial savings compounded by years and months.

 Furthermore, he’s been able to significantly increase profits by streamlining his entire operation.
 Excellence at every station, at every restaurant, all the way up the chain.
 That’s how you do chain restaurant analytics.